 Stand Up Paddle Boarding, Surf Skis, Flatwater Canoe and Kayaking, recreational and racing, both marathon style and sprint style (i.e. Olympic style) paddling.

 On weekdays, practices will begin at the Long Lake Regional Park in New Brighton, MN.
-From June thru August we participate in the Thursday night races hosted by Hoigaards from Thomas Beach on Lake Calhoun in Minneapolis.
+We travel regionally for events as well.

 Practice will generally be 1.5 hours.
 Races vary: 30-90 minutes.
 That doesn’t include the potluck parties afterwards. 🙂

 See Programs for options.
 RCBC membership covers boats & paddles, and liability insurance.

 For optional events, there are additional fees for gas, camping, food and race entry.

 What equipment do you need to buy?

 The first year, you can use club paddles and a lifejacket (PFD).
 Second-year paddlers are encouraged to buy their own paddle and PFD.

 - Paddles are sleek, lightweight, high-tech composites.
 They are not your grandmother’s or grandfather’s heavy BWCA touring paddles.

 - PFDs will be worn at practices.
 You’ll want one that fits correctly and is easy to wear while paddling.
 We will have several samples and sources to purchase them at the informational meeting.